(reading time: 1 hour, 26 minutes)

 “On your feet you grimy thieves!” she boomed, voice instantly hoarse with the effort.
 She’d shouted only a handful of times in her life, so even under the bellowing of the narwhorl and the crumbling of the ice the survivors heard her.
 If they weren’t a drip away from being killed they looked to her.
 “Make yourselves useful!”
 She pointed to the divine droplet.
 “Rob that fatty of her gem!
 Make off with it!
 She stole our ship, so we must return her transgression one hundred fold!
 Stick your sticky fingers where they certainly belong!”

 She knew her voice didn’t carry the same weight as Rob’s, both from lack of respect and practice with shouting.
 Only her example could compel them.
 She drew her Peako Dagyvr saber, which she had found the time to polish even on the edge of starvation, and charged with it, toward the fatty mountain, toward spiraled horn and bead.
-The bead was lodged between the twisted pieces, but they were only the products of animal.
+The gemstone was lodged between the twisted pieces, but they were only the products of animal.
 They were not stone.
 One of the pirates had to be able to pry it loose.

 Dawn joined in the charge, screaming, moving by bonepicking leaps that quickly put her ahead of her captain.
 She landed on Qliomatrok’s head and grabbed the edge of the beast’s blowhole.
 She rode through her thrashing admirably, but a geyser of water from deep in Qlio’s throat blew her off, tossed her into the central lake.